Transition metal alkene complex: Reactions and applications

 Alkene ligands lose much of their unsaturated character upon complexation.
 Most famously, the alkene ligand undergoes migratory insertion, wherein it is attacked intramolecularly by alkyl and hydride ligands to form new alkyl complexes.
 Cationic alkene complexes are susceptible to attack by nucleophiles.

 Catalysis

 Metal alkene complexes are intermediates in many or most transition metal catalyzed reactions of alkenes: polymerization., hydrogenation, hydroformylation, and many other reactions.

 Separations

 Since alkenes are mainly produced as mixtures with alkanes, the separation of alkanes and alkenes is of commercial interest.
 Separation technologies often rely on facilitated transport membranes containing Ag+ or Cu+ salts that reversibly bind alkenes.

 In argentation chromatography, stationary phases that contain silver salts are used to analyze organic compounds on the basis of the number and type of alkene (olefin) groups.
 This methodology is commonly employed for the analysis of the unsaturated content in fats and fatty acids.

 Natural occurrence

 Metal-alkene complexes are uncommon in nature, with one exception.
-Ethene affects the ripening of fruit and flowers by complexation to a Cu(I) center in a transcription factor.
+Ethylene affects the ripening of fruit and flowers by complexation to a Cu(I) center in a transcription factor.